 Best practices for creating invoices

+- Ensure your invoice is easy to read.
 The invoice should be easy to read and contain sufficient white space.
-The more well organized your invoices are for customers to read and understand, the more likely you are to get paid on time.
+The more well organized your invoices are, the more likely it is you will get paid on time.

-Not every customer is going to be your favorite, but that can't affect how you treat them.
-If a customer refuses to pay or confronts you with a discrepancy, remain calm and approach the situation with a problem-solving mindset.
-Start a conversation, and mediate the process so you can get paid.
-Legal action should be a last resort.
+Even if you do everything right, you may experience nonpaying customers.
+If a customer refuses to pay or confronts you with a discrepancy, stay calm and approach the situation with a problem-solving mindset.
+Start a conversation and mediate the process so you can get paid.
+Sending someone to collections should be a last resort.

 Can you use a quote as an invoice?

-No, a quote should be sent before any work begins.
-Quotes need to be accurate but can increase or decrease based on changes to the scope of the job or any customer requests as work is ongoing.
+No. A quote should be sent before work begins.
+Quotes must be accurate but can increase or decrease based on changes to the job’s scope or customer requests.

 Once the work is complete, an invoice should be issued to the customer to collect the final payment.
 The amount on the invoice should match the total on the price quote.
 However, if there were any changes to the quote, including customer changes or a pricing error on your part, these discrepancies should be discussed with the client before the invoice is sent.

 What are the legal requirements for quotes and invoices?